 California Consumer Privacy Act (CCPA)

-The California Consumer Privacy Act (CCPA) is a data privacy law that provides California consumers with a number of privacy protections, including right to access, delete, and opt-out of the “sale” of their personal information.
-Starting January 1, 2020, businesses that collect California residents’ personal information and meet certain thresholds (e.g., revenue, volume of data processing) will need to comply with these obligations.
-The California Privacy Rights Act (CPRA) is a data privacy law that amends and expands upon the CCPA.
-The law takes effect on January 1, 2023.
+The California Consumer Privacy Act (CCPA) is a piece of legislation that provides Californian consumers with certain privacy rights, such as the right to access, delete, and opt-out of the sale of their personal information.
+Businesses that collect personal information from California residents and meet certain criteria (such as revenue or data processing volume) are required to comply with the CCPA starting from January 1, 2020.
+The California Privacy Rights Act (CPRA), which expands upon the CCPA, is set to take effect on January 1, 2023.

 NSPECT.IO, which operates using Google's marketplace, is dedicated to assisting its customers in meeting their obligations under these privacy regulations.
 Google offers various tools and implements robust privacy and security measures in their services and contracts.
 For more information on business responsibilities under the CCPA, visit the California Office of the Attorney General's website.